Infinite temperature at zero energy: Feynman-Kitaev Clock Model

-To explore the thermal and entanglement properties of the periodic \FKclock{} model, we must make sense of it as a geometrically local many-body Hamiltonian.
+To explore the thermal and entanglement properties of the periodic FK clock model, we must make sense of it as a geometrically local many-body Hamiltonian.
 Hereafter, we take $T = n$ (one clock state per spin), and assume each gate $u_t$ acts on the two spins $t$, $t+1\, \mathrm{mod}\, n$, so that $\propagator{t}{0}$ becomes a one-dimensional staircase quantum circuit, sketched in \autoref{fig:clocks}.
-In this case, the periodic \FKclock{} model has a natural realization as a tight-binding model coupled to the spin system.
+Note that the propagator $\propagator{t}{0}$ doesn't appear in the Hamiltonian, only the local gates $u_t$ do.
+In this case, the periodic FK clock model has a natural realization as a tight-binding model coupled to the spin system.